Protein Chocolate Orange Muffins

 • Ground Flax Seed – this is my preferred vegan egg substitution in baking muffins.
 It’s a very cheap, shelf stable ingredient that you can find at most stores.
 Just add water and let sit for 5 minutes – instant egg substitute!

-• Vanilla, cinnamon – trust me, you want these!
+• Vanilla – trust me, you must add this!

 Instructions